Jonboy [Jonathan] Walton

 GREAT CENTRAL RAILWAY [15D] - GCR

 Ever since it's inception, 'bridging the gap' has been a dream of both the GCR [Leicester] & GCR [Nottingham].
 In the attached video link, this 'dream' is fast becoming a reality so a visit the NEW UNIFY SITE which has an 'embedded video link' - GO TO GCR [Unify] SITE- make a donation to have these bridges installed and see the revitalised GCR especially when their respective Galas are occuring.
-They are huge events with great appeal on both systems, even better when it is ONE Railway plus the bonus, YOU can make it happen.
+These are huge events with great appeal on both systems, even better when it is ONE Railway plus the bonus, YOU can make it happen.

 This will no doubt bring cheer to many rail enthusiasts especially those in the [UK] and no doubt, world-wide if the 2018 deadline is met!.

 This is the ONLY preserved main line railway in the UK where steam and diesel heritage traction can pass at realistic speeds.
 All run by volunteers yet again, plus the Southern or Leicester neighbours are hoping to link up with their Northern neighbours so that an inter-City link can be forged again utilising heritage traction on a combined Great Central Railway running from Nottingham in the North to Leicester 18 miles in the South.

 STOP PRESS - BBC Leicester News has the following data [11JANUARY.2014] complete with an embedded video clip; BBC 11 JANUARY.2014 so, its already started.
 Yahoo.
 They are starting to 'bridge the gap' and it is NOW and no longer a 'if/when it occurs'.
 Are you onboard this exciting preservation adventure?
 IF NOT, WHY NOT!!